jochenjonc/blog-component-state/README.md

 ## Initialisation and Cleanup

 Initializing the state worked well in global state management by providing a default value in the reducer function.
+Also with input bindings we could set a default value.
+But there are situations where we need to initialize a not yet emitted state.
-With a highly dynamic state like we have with the components state we also have to think about cleanup.
+In addition to that with a highly dynamic state like we have with the components state we also have to think about cleanup unused state.

 With the declarative approach we have now the ability to react on the completion of an observable.